nyu-software-engineering/online-time-tracker/README.md

 5. [Andrew Huang](https://github.com/anzhe7) :guardsman:

 ### Project Description
-Introducing, Otter, a new platform to help you track how much time you spend online.
+Introducing Otter, a new platform to help you track how much time you spend online.
 Information is gathered using a Google Chrome extension, and then displayed on a beautiful and secure password-protected website.
 Know exactly how much time you spend on